-The city continues to provide water and sewer service to the South Carolina State Farmer's Market.
-The farmer's market, relocated from Bluff Road in Richland County (across the street from USC's William Brice Stadium) to Lexington County on US Highway 321, and continues to experience growth.
+The City continues to provide water and sewer service to the South Carolina State Farmer's Market.
+The farmer's market, relocated from Bluff Road in Richland County (across the street from USC's William Brice Stadium) to Lexington County on US Highway 321, and continues to experience growth, which includes the relocation of state Department of Natural Resources (DNR) state offices.

-To better position the city for residential growth, the city commissioned a housing study in 2020 to identify trends in housing.
+To better position the City for residential growth, the City commissioned a housing study in 2020 to identify trends in housing.
 This study outlined current demographic data, assessed housing demand and supply and recommended policies that is helping Council make decisions on how to grow wisely, all while protecting the integrity and attractiveness of our existing neighborhoods.
 We are receiving frequent inquiries about new housing developments.

 Long-Term Financial Planning - Revenue forecasts for the next several years suggests that new residential and commercial construction and continued economic growth throughout the City and region will keep pace with the operational needs of the various departments.
 To help provide the highest standards for our residents, the City Council did implement a Hospitality Tax that is being used for the upkeep and expansion of our Parks system.
+Also, the City is aggressive (and successful) in its pursuit of grants to assist in the provision of excellent services without burdening our residents through tax increases.